Guns vs Butter? How States Financed Wars and the Military

 Summary: Geopolitical risks have grown substantially over the past decade, resulting in calls for much more military spending by NATO governments.
 Policymakers in Western democracies, however, appear to have little fiscal capacity to respond.
-How can military buildups and rearmament be financed and what are the tradeoffs involved?
+How can military buildups and rearmament be financed?
 In this paper we look back at 150 years of history to shed light on this question.
-We make three contributions.
-First, we put together a new, comprehensive database of public expenditures in 12 large countries 1870-2022, which covers not just military but also social and other types of spending.
-Second, we use this novel data to identify "military booms", defined as strong increases in military spending.
-Third, we study how military booms were financed, focusing on three main options: (i) cuts in social spending (less "butter"), (ii) higher taxes, and (iii) more debt.
-We find little evidence for a "guns vs butter" trade-off in the data.
-The large majority of "military booms" in the sample were instead financed via an increase in taxes, as well as growing budget deficits.
+We make four contributions.
+First, we put together a new, comprehensive database of public expenditures in 22 large countries 1870-2022, which covers not just military but also social and other types of spending.
+Second, we use this novel data to identify “military booms,” defined as strong increases in military spending.
+Third, we study how military booms were financed, focusing on three main options: (i) cuts in social spending (less “butter”), (ii) higher taxes, and (iii) more debt.
+Fourth, we study the response of economic variables to military booms.
+We find little evidence for a “guns vs butter” trade-off in the data.
+The large majority of military booms in the sample were instead financed by growing budget deficits and increasing tax revenues.
 Social spending often increased rather than decreased in periods of military buildups and wars.
+The response of economic variables is particularly strong during war booms.

 Inequality in Relational Wealth Within the Upper Societal Segment: Evidence from Prehistoric Central Europe